-Use in-line validation to give the user feedback, especially in the form of errors and warnings.
-Possible warning states are warning, error, and success.
+Use inline validation to give the user feedback, especially for errors and warnings.
+Possible validation states are warning, error, success, and information.
 The date range input field in question is highlighted by a frame in the corresponding color.
 If the focus is inside the field, an explanation is shown.
 Ensure that this explanation is as specific as possible.

 You can choose whether the displayed texts are to be shown in short, medium, or long format, or in another date format like dd–MM–yyyy.
 However, other date formats (besides short, medium, and long) should be used carefully due to local dependencies.

 The following input types are available.
 (Note: these examples show German date formats for January 14, 2014.)

 - ISO date format: 2014-01-14

 - Unicode CLDR short format without delimiters: 140114

 Short Date Format

 Use the short date format for master list/object list item/list of object attributes if space is a concern.
 For example, you might need to save space if there is a label with the date.
 Here are some examples of the short date format: